craigbuckler/rollup-demo/README.md

 npx rollup --config ./config/rollup.simple.js
 ```

-to use the `./config/rollup.simple.js` configuration file which is identical to the quickstart example.
+to use the `./config/rollup.simple.js` configuration file which is identical to the quick start example.

 Run `npm run simple:watch` for automatic bundling.
 Note that `watch` options can be defined in the configuration file, but `--watch` must still be added as a `rollup` command-line flag.